BINF-6310L-8310L-Spring25/Problem_Set_08_Markov_1/README.md

 If you start at either purine with an equal probability, what is the probability that you will be at a purine after 4 mutational events?

 $nbsp;
+$nbsp;

 ## Problem C

 Most mutational events are fixed by DNA repair enzymes and are not passed on to the next generation.
 Therefore, what we modeled above were "observable" mutational events.
 A more realistic estimate is that the base stays the same in 99.9% (or 999 out of 1000) mutational events.

-1. Create a new transition matrix from the previous matrix that adjusts the probabilities so that there is a 0.999 probability of staying at the same base **and** the remaining probabilities are proportional to problem 2. _Hint_ start by dividing your previous matrix by 1000
+Create a new transition matrix from the previous matrix that adjusts the probabilities so that there is a 0.999 probability of staying at the same base **and** the remaining probabilities are proportional to problem 2. _Hint_ start by dividing your previous matrix by 1000

+## Question C.1
+Report your transition matrix

+## Question C.2
-2. If you start at the base T, what is the probability that the state will be any other state than T after 4 mutational events.
+If you start at the base T, what is the probability that the state will be any other state than T after 4 mutational events.
 Use the matrix math for this, which may require the ```expm``` package.

+## Question C.3
-3. If you start at the base T, what is the probability that the state will be any other state than T after 400 mutational events.
+If you start at the base T, what is the probability that the state will be any other state than T after 400 mutational events.
 Use the matrix math for this, which may require the ```expm``` package.

+## Question C.4
-4. After 10,000 mutational events, what base(s) are you most likley to end up at for starting at
+After 10,000 mutational events, what base(s) are you most likely to end up at for starting at
 - A
 - T
 - C
 - G

+## BONUS QUESTION
 BONUS: What evolutionary phenomenon did we demonstrate in the last step (Problem 3, question 4)